 Amquel+ are invaluable tools in detoxifying ammonia before it climbs to dangerous levels.

-- High nitrate level - Though the least toxic end product of the nitrogen cycle, saltwater invertebrates are very sensitive to nitrate.
+- High nitrate level - Though the least toxic end product of the nitrogen cycle, high nitrate levels place chronic stress on aquarium fish.
 Regular partial water changes and proper feeding help keep nitrate levels low.

 - Improper pH -